sausin/laravel-ovh/README.md

     // Optional variable to cache your storage objects in memory
     // You must require league/flysystem-cached-adapter to enable caching 'cache' => true, // Defaults to false

+    // Optional variable to set a prefix on all paths 'prefix' => null,
 ],
 ```
 Define the correct env variables above in your .env file (to correspond to the values above),